egXcoder/Study-Repository/linux/nginx/readme.md

     - `nginx -t` .. test
     - `systemctl restart nginx` .. restart

-notice: ln -s .. paths should be explicit.. they cant be relative
+Tip: ln -s .. paths should be explicit.. they cant be relative

 #### Sites Examples: